-In order to fund the increased costs arising from the work necessary to develop the new insurance supervisory framework, the aggregate annual regulatory fees payable in the period were increased by 31%, with the greatest increases being applied to the life assurance sector.
-In addition a one off levy will be applied in 2014/15 to both the life assurers and the insurance managers.
+In order to fund the increased costs arising from the work necessary to develop the new insurance supervisory framework, in 2013 the aggregate annual regulatory fees payable were increased by 31%, with the greatest increases being applied to the life assurance sector.
+In addition a one off levy was applied in year under review on 31 December 2014 to both the life assurers and the insurance managers.
 In setting these fees and levies the Authority made a commitment to its licenceholders that, to the extent that the Authority is able, it will not seek to apply more than inflationary increases to the annual fees payable by its licenceholders until at least 2016/17.